airbytehq/airbyte/docs/contributing/contributing-to-dataline/updating-documentation.md

 1. Create a [new variant](https://docs.gitbook.com/editing-content/variants#create-a-variant).
 This will create a new branch on [GitHub](https://github.com/datalineio/dataline) with the same name
 2. Modify the documentation in that new variant
-3. Save & merge regularly
+3. Save & merge regularly.
+Each time you merge, your changes will propagated to your branch.
+It can take a couple minutes for the changes to show up in [GitHub](https://github.com/datalineio/dataline).
 4. Once you're satisfied, go on [GitHub](https://github.com/datalineio/dataline) and create a PR for your variant branch
 5. After the PR is approved, your changes will be merged to `master`
 6. Don't forget to remove the branch and the variant once your change has been merged